-Let me show you how you can make this traditional Japanese homemade udon noodles with step-by-step introductions.
-They are delicious in ramen or used for stir-fry.
+Let me show you how to make this traditional Japanese homemade udon noodle recipe with step-by-step introductions.
+Udon noodles

 Udon noodles are one of the most traditional Japanese noodles, which can be enjoyed in a ramen or stir-fry.
-Homemade udon noodles are only made with three ingredients: flour, water, and salt.
+What are homemade udon noodles made of?
+Flour, water, and salt.
+Only 3 ingredients, that’s it!

 For this recipe, I used my kitchen machine, which makes the homemade noodles life more enjoyable.
 Not only can a kitchen machine knead your dough, but most of them also come with a pasta roller attachment, which makes it quite easy to roll out your noodle dough evenly and very thin.